logankeenan/logankeenan.github.io/content/posts/running-a-rust-server-in-a-cloudflare-worker.md

 ## Creating the App

-We're going to create a small portion of a note taking app.The app uses an [API](https://github.com/rora-rs/notes-demo-api) to persists notes, makes calls to the API with [surf](https://github.com/http-rs/surf), and uses [askama](https://github.com/djc/askama/) for templating.
+We're going to create a small portion of a note taking app, rendering a list of notes.
+The app uses an [API](https://github.com/rora-rs/notes-demo-api) to persists notes, makes calls to the API with [surf](https://github.com/http-rs/surf), and uses [askama](https://github.com/djc/askama/) for templating.
 Feel free to view the complete [source code](https://github.com/rora-rs/notes-demo) or try out